-Based on remote PIT tagging, an estimated total of 10,705 (95%CL=8,342 to 13,068) juvenile steelhead outmigrated from defined sample areas.
-The number of outmigrants in 2019 was the lowest since PIT tag detections were used to estimate outmigration began in 2014 (Table 4).
-Production from outside the sampling area, including the mainstem Okanogan River, Similkameen River, or British Columbia was not factored into those estimates; therefore the sum is not a population-wide estimate.
+Based on remote PIT tagging, an estimated total of 7,651 (95% CL = 5,987 to 9,315) juvenile steelhead outmigrated from defined sample areas.
+The total number of outmigrants in 2020 was the lowest since PIT tag detections were used to estimate outmigration began in 2014, continuing the downward trend observed since its peak in 2017 (Table 4).
+Salmon Creek's estimated production of 5,357 (95% CL = 4,354 to 6,360) continues to be the leading contributor to the outmigrant population from the Okanogan subbasin, accounting for 70% of the estimated production of all sampled tributaries from the Fall 2019 through Spring 2020.
+Production from outside the sampling area, including the mainstem Okanogan River, Similkameen River (below Enloe Dam), or British Columbia was not factored into those estimates; therefore the sum is not a population-wide estimate.
+Additionally, Ninemile and Upper Omak Creeks were not included in the sum of total outmigrants due to evidence (Figure B-16 in appendix) that suggests a higher rate of adfluvial and resident life history types.
 Preliminary data based on PIT tag detections suggest that juvenile O. mykiss utilize the mainstem Okanogan River seasonally in the fall, winter, and spring.
 Additional details are presented in Appendix B.